Why call a beekeeper to remove Honey Bees?

 We provide honey bee removal.
 We will open your you structure, get to the hive and remove the entire comb and bees.
 Getting to the hive can be a challenge, many times we’ll need to cut Sheetrock, siding, trees, to expose and remove the hive and bees safely.
 Once we’are done you’ll need to call a handyman for the repairs.
 We do our best to keep damage to a minimum.

 Depending on how extensive the removal is that will determine the price.
-A topical bee removal runs approximately $300. larger and more difficult hives will range from $800 – $1300+
+A topical bee removal runs approximately $300, larger and more difficult hives will range from $800 – $1300+.
+Credit cards are excepted.

 Note: Swarm bee removals are FREE.